kang-cao-corgi/coj/notes.md

 | co-workers for the death of JX | co-workers for the ministry of the grace of JX |
 | under curse| in suffering|

+"the sin in the era of grace is not preaching"

 Grace received (freely given)
 1. forgiven
 2. inspired by the Holy Spirit
 3. received the commandment to save souls

 ---

 ## Lec24
 ## XIX.
 The dispensation of God
 - [1Th4:14-17](https://www.blueletterbible.org/niv/1th/4/14/s_1115014)